DennisDon678/NodeJs/README.md

 ### Running node:
 Node is uses javascript and all node files uses the .js extention.
-To run node file we simply write "node followed by the file name" in any terminal.
+To run node file we simply write `node filename` in any terminal.

 NodeJs allows us to create serve allowing it serve different content types from our machine.